-crisis in order to divert attention from domestic problems.26 But other commentators who have studied the diversionary war hypothesis have found no clear evidence between electoral cycles and the presidential decision to use force.27 This latter evidence makes sense if one assumes that the President is not able to easily transfer "rally around the flag" benefits to members of Congress from his own party.28 What the empirical evidence has shown, however, is that there is a significant correlation between the President's popularity rating and the use of force.29 This result suggests that a favorable domestic audience may be important to the President independent of electoral cycle concerns.
-As the political scientists Leeds & Davis argue, "Leaders who enjoy high public support are likely to find it easier to influence other political elites; they will have more success in implementing their programs as they meet with less resistance from actors within and outside the government."30
+This Article does not make any assumptions about what actually motivates the presidential decision to use force, such as whether the President factors in electoral concerns in his decision-making process.
+What this Article assumes is that when he decides to use force for whatever reason, the President has a unique agenda setting advantage over Congress at the conflict initiation stage.
+Some political scientists have speculated that American presidents may have an incentive to create an international crisis in order to divert attention from domestic problems.
+29 Other commentators who have studied the diversionary war hypothesis have found no clear evidence between electoral cycles and the presidential decision to use force.
+30 This latter evidence makes sense if one assumes that the President is not able to easily transfer "rally around the flag" benefits to members of Congress from his own party.31 What the empirical evidence has shown, however, is that there is a significant correlation between the President's popularity rating and the use of force.
+32 This result suggests that a favorable domestic audience may be important to the President independent of electoral cycle concerns.
+As the political scientists Leeds & Davis argue, "Leaders who enjoy high public support are likely to find it easier to influence other political elites; they will have more success in implementing their programs as they meet with less resistance from actors within and outside the government."33

-The rest of this section points to two possible explanations for the President's domination of the conflict escalation agenda at the beginning of a conflict: (1) the President's constitutional role as the sole organ of communications in foreign affairs; and (2) the high public visibility and national significance of use of force issues.
+In any event, the question remains: what accounts for the unique advantage that the President enjoys in shaping domestic audience costs in the context of an international crisis?
+The rest of this section points to two possible explanations: (1) the President's constitutional role as the sole organ of communications in foreign affairs; and (2) the high public visibility and national significance of use of force issues.